 of multi-cavity superconducting quantum processors

-Shruti Puri (Professor of Applied Physics, Yale University)
+Shruti Puri (Professor of Applied Physics)

-Megan Dahlhauser (Associate Editor, PRX Quantum)
+Megan Dahlhauser (Associate Editor)

 Peer review: insights on how to participate and benefit